NFTs: buying, selling and creating (IRPF and VAT)

 For VAT, the available doctrine on NFTs draws on rulings such as V0486-22, V2274-22 and V1753-23, in which the DGT has treated certain NFTs linked to digital content —or to rights to use and exploit that content— as services supplied electronically.

 The practical consequence lies in the place-of-supply rules, which depend on the type of recipient.
-In sales to final consumers, regard must be had to their location and to the possible use of the One-Stop Shop (OSS) regime for the VAT accruing in other Member States; in transactions with traders or professionals, the analysis shifts to the rules applicable to dealings between taxable persons.
-Anyone who creates and sells NFTs directly must check who bears the charging of the tax, because the marketplace does not always handle it.
+In sales to final consumers, regard must be had to their location and to the possible use of the One-Stop Shop (OSS) regime for the VAT accruing in other Member States, although, below the combined annual threshold of €10,000 under Article 73 LIVA (intra-EU distance sales and electronic services to EU private individuals), the transaction is located at origin and Spanish VAT is charged at 21%; only once it is exceeded does taxation shift to the consumer’s State, with the OSS as the channel for compliance.
+In intra-EU B2B transactions, by contrast, the service is located at the recipient’s place of business (Article 69(One)(1) LIVA) and the reverse charge applies —it is the recipient who self-assesses the VAT in their own country—: the supplier does not charge Spanish VAT.
+Anyone who creates and sells NFTs directly must check who is responsible for charging the tax, because the marketplace does not always handle it.

 - V0486-22 · V2274-22 · V1753-23 — certain NFTs linked to digital content are classified as electronically supplied services for VAT purposes.

 IRPF criterion: buyer-investor, capital gain or loss within the savings base; creator, economic activity or capital gain depending on whether or not there is an organisation of means.
-Legislation: Articles 27, 33, 34 and 35 LIRPF.
+Legislation: Articles 27, 33, 34, 35 and 46.b) LIRPF.